 Let’s turn to Kristin for an overview of apostrophe usage on the ACT.

 The ACT English test loves to test all sorts of punctuation, but especially apostrophes.
-Check out the video for everything you need to know about grammar rules for apostrophes on the test.
+Check out the video for everything you need to know about the ACT grammar rules for apostrophes.
 Here’s the gist: